-Maintenance fee assessments accounted for approximately 96% of aggregate overdrawn account balances in the year ended December 31, 2013, as compared to approximately 94% in the year ended December 31, 2012.
 Maintenance fee assessment overdrafts occur as a result of our charging a cardholder, pursuant to the card's terms and conditions, the monthly maintenance fee at a time when he or she does not have sufficient funds in his or her account.
 Our remaining overdraft exposure arises primarily from late-posting.
 A late-post occurs when a merchant posts a transaction within a payment network-permitted timeframe but subsequent to our release of the authorization for that transaction, as permitted by card association rules.
 Under card association rules, we may be liable for the amount of the transaction even if the cardholder has made additional purchases in the intervening period and funds are no longer available on the card at the time the transaction is posted.

-Overdrawn account balances are funded on our behalf by the bank that issued the overdrawn card.
-We are responsible to this card issuing bank for any losses associated with these overdrafts.
-Overdrawn account balances are therefore deemed to be our receivables due from cardholders.
+We consider overdrawn account balances to be our receivables due from cardholders.
 We maintain reserves to cover the risk that we may not recover these receivables due from our cardholders, but our exposure may increase above these reserves for a variety of reasons, including our failure to predict the actual recovery rate accurately.
 To the extent we incur losses from overdrafts above our reserves or we determine that it is necessary to increase our reserves substantially, our business, results of operations and financial condition could be materially and adversely affected.